Jac-Zac/HPC_Final_Project/note.md

 From 3.8 to 3.2 seconds 8 threads 1 mpi task

 - Tiling improve and avoids the problem being memory bound so it is much more scalable
+- Though it doesn't actually help when I access the same numb region